olegasivakov/ep-2/README.md

 ### Project plan

-Our target is to teach the ethereum node to:
+Our target is to make the ethereum node capable to:
 - [ ] receive and parse ISO 20022 and MT messages,
 - [ ] translate it to transaction pre-validating one (and encrypt it?),
 - [ ] split standartized data to tx body and tx data intended for smart contracts,